-The University has pledged all revenues of the University, excluding restricted revenues, for the repayment of \$147,145,000 in revenue bonds.
+The University has pledged all revenues of the University, excluding restricted revenues, for the repayment of \$153,750,000 in revenue bonds.
 The various issues and maturity dates are listed in the preceding tables in Note 8.
 The bonds are payable solely from the revenues derived by the University.
-Annual principal and interest payments on the bonds are expected to require approximately 4.4% of unrestricted revenues on average over the next 28 years.
-The total principal and interest remaining to be paid on the bonds is \$198,395,887.
+Annual principal and interest payments on the bonds are expected to require approximately 4.3% of unrestricted revenues on average over the next 28 years.
+The total principal and interest remaining to be paid on the bonds is \$207,678,463.
+Principal and interest paid for the year ended June 30, 2023 and total unrestricted revenues were \$11,372,460 and \$173,554,086, respectively.
 Principal and interest paid for the year ended June 30, 2022 and total unrestricted revenues were \$7,315,592 and \$161,296,857, respectively.
-Principal and interest paid for the year ended June 30, 2021 and total unrestricted revenues were \$5,274,044 and \$155,315,163, respectively.

 During 2015, the Board of Trustees of Wichita State University (Board of Trustees) issued Sedgwick County Public Building Commission Revenue Bonds for the construction of the Experiential Engineering Project.
 These bonds mature annually on February 1 with semiannual interest payments.
-The University has pledged a portion of the funds received from the Kansas Department of Commerce Engineering Expansion Grant (EEG) grant to pay a portion of these revenue bonds.
+The University made a four year commitment to pledge a portion of the funds received from the Kansas Department of Commerce Engineering Expansion Grant (EEG) grant to pay a portion of these revenue bonds.
+This commitment ended in fiscal year 2022.
 For the year ended June 30, 2022, the total revenue received by the University under the EEG amounted to \$3.5 million.
 Of this amount, \$2,595,464 was paid by the University to the Board of Trustees to support the repayment of these bonds.
-For the year ended June 30, 2021, the total revenue received by the University under the EEG amounted to \$3.5 million.
-Of this amount, \$2,340,352 was paid by the University to the Board of Trustees to support the repayment of these bonds.